-Since 2019, we have grown from a podcast about work and identity into a registered organisation.
+Since 2019, we have grown from a podcast about identity and labour into a cultural platform for peer exchange.

-We use research, storytelling, and collaboration across disciplines to promote the inclusion of cultural workers in South Africa and beyond.
+We use research, storytelling, and collaboration across disciplines to promote the inclusion of cultural workers in South Africa and the Netherlands.

 ARCHIVE